oracle/tribuo/docs/Internals.md

 source, and it iterates the `DataSource` once loading the `Example`s into the `Dataset`.
 First a new `MutableFeatureMap` is created, then the `OutputFactory` is used to generate a `MutableOutputInfo` of the appropriate type (e.g.
 `MutableLabelInfo` for multi-class classification).
-Each `Example` has it's `Output` recorded in the `OutputInfo` including checking to see if this `Example` is unlabelled, denoted by the appropriate "unknown `Output`" sentinel that each `OutputFactory` implementation can create.
+Each `Example` has its `Output` recorded in the `OutputInfo` including checking to see if this `Example` is unlabelled, denoted by the appropriate "unknown `Output`" sentinel that each `OutputFactory` implementation can create.
 Then the `Example`'s `Feature`s are iterated.
-Each `Feature` is passed into the `MutableFeatureMap` where it's value and name are recorded.
+Each `Feature` is passed into the `MutableFeatureMap` where its value and name are recorded.
 If the `Feature` hasn't been observed before, then a new `VariableInfo` is created, typically a `CategoricalInfo`, and the value is recorded.
 With the default feature map implementation, if a categorical variable has more than 50 unique values the `CategoricalInfo` is